annotation/text-fabric/README.md

    1. [Annotation as a New Paradigm in Research Archiving](https://arxiv.org/abs/1412.6069)

    N.B.
 [LAF-Fabric](https://github.com/ETCBC/laf-fabric) is a precursor of Text-Fabric.
-   Text-Fabric is simpler to use, and has something that Text-Fabric does not have: a powerful structured search engine.
+   Text-Fabric is simpler to use, and has something that LAF-Fabric does not have: a powerful structured search engine.

 # Data